 Try and take a note daily for something that was your highlight of the day, even when it is work in progress.
 This is a good way to identify patterns, nail the concept of your aim and vision as an organization, and eventually come up with ideas of ways to show your good practice results.

-Taking a note daily of something in your practice that stood out, will strengthen your commitment and incerase motivation too.
+Taking a note daily of something in your practice that stood out, will strengthen your commitment and increase motivation too.

 - Speak with your assessor/advisor and come up with a plan